luisguerra44/FENDfinalproj/README.md

 after combining all techniques we have our final project and a nice little travel app created!

-npm start and get to get it running and viola! travel app!
+npm start and get to get it running and voila! travel app!